 Supplier shall ensure that records, specifications, manufacturing methods, test plans, Certificates of Compliance and Certificates of Conformance are maintained and available for review upon request.
-Record retention is required for a minimum period of 10 years, unless stated otherwise in Supply Agreement.
+Record retention is required for a minimum period of 10 years, unless stated otherwise in the applicable agreement.
 Record retention can be digital or hard copy.

 4.1 Material or Product Verification & Acceptance

-Supplier shall verify that the goods and/ or services provided are complete and compliant with the Requirements, Specifications, Bill of Materials, Supply Agreement, Purchase Order or Statement of Work Documents.
+Supplier shall verify that the goods and/ or services provided are complete and compliant with the Requirements, Specifications, Bill of Materials, Supply Agreement, Purchase Order and the Statement of Work documents.
 This can be demonstrated through a means satisfactory to TPI, which may be checklists, material certifications, test and inspection reports, Certificate of Compliance, Certificate of Conformance, Certificate of Test or equivalent to signify that the item(s) are complete and meet requirements specified for the products or services.

 As part of acceptance, the product, completed service or material will be inspected, tested and verified to confirm that they meet the Requirements.
 Supplier must verify operation; perform safety and performance tests in accordance with the applicable specifications, and product acceptance requirements.
 Final acceptance by TPI is based upon successful completion of inspection and testing.